TL;DR

 How to Create a Custom Role

-3. In the Manage roles panel, review the Default roles section (Admin, Member, Extern).
-These cannot be edited.
+In the Manage roles panel, review the Default roles section.
+These roles are system-defined and cannot be edited.
+Existing teams may still see Extern here as a legacy role.

-5. Choose the role you want to configure (new or existing), then click Edit permission
+Choose the role you want to configure, then click Edit permission

-6. Set the permissions you want to grant (toggles are grouped by feature area like Campaigns, Settings, Plans & billing, Enrichment, etc.), then click Save
+Set the permissions you want to grant, then click Save.
+Toggles are grouped by feature area like Campaigns, Settings, Plans & billing, Enrichment, and more.

 The role is now available to assign to users.